 High blood pressure is also known as hypertension and can cause severe health problems such as diabetes, kidney damage, and cardiovascular problems such as a heart attack or stroke.

 If you notice your reading is above or below the normal blood pressure level, then you should talk to your doctor or healthcare provider right away.
-If you have high or low blood pressure, you will need to treat it with medication until you reach your target blood pressure.
+If you have high or low blood pressure, you may need to treat it with medication until you reach your target blood pressure.

 It is important to take multiple readings a few minutes apart to give you a more accurate result.

-Printable blood pressure tracker
+Printable blood pressure log

 Keep this tracker in your favorite planner or why not download our Household Planner which includes this and many more planner pages to help you organize your home and keep track of the things that are important to you.